SAT or ACT?

 None

-Tests critical thinking skills, not specific science knowledge
+35 minutes.
+Tests critical thinking skills, not specific science knowledge.
+6 long passages with graphs and 40 questions.

 Math